-- You should sit in the front passenger seat, with the seat adjusted to a normal seated position. - You should probably start with shorter drives.
-If you do take a longer trip, stop every hour and walk around. - As you are recovering, you should only ride in cars that are mid-size or larger. - Avoid all compact cars (2 doors), all sports cars, and cars with bucket seats.
+- You should sit in the front passenger seat, with the seat slightly reclined. - You should probably start with shorter drives.
+If you do take a longer trip, stop every hour and walk around. - As you recover, only ride in cars that are mid-size or larger. - Avoid all compact cars (2 doors), all sports cars, and cars with bucket seats.
 It's hard to sit down so low.